Joseph W. Bettendorf

-Joseph W. Bettendorf (October 10, 1864 – May, 1933) was a businessman with his brother William P. Bettendorf in Davenport and Bettendorf, Iowa.
+Joseph W. Bettendorf (October 10, 1864 – May, 1933) was an American businessman with his brother William P. Bettendorf in Davenport and Bettendorf, Iowa.
 The city of Bettendorf is named after the two brothers.

 Biography

 Early life and career

 Joseph Bettendorf was born in Leavenworth, Kansas, the third child and second son of Michael Bettendorf and Catherine (Reck) Bettendorf.
 His father was born Michael Betteldorf in Nohn in the German Eifel region and changed his surname upon arrival in the United States.
 Joseph was nine years old when the family settled in Peru, Illinois, where he received most of his education.
 His first job was as a machinist and he worked his way up to foreman in the assembly department.

 J.W.
 Bettendorf moved to Davenport, Iowa in 1886 to join his brother William where they organized Bettendorf Metal Wheel Company.
 He worked as a machinist before becoming a supervisor in the plant.
 In 1890 he moved to Springfield, Ohio where he managed a branch of the business.
 He returned to Davenport three years later where the brothers began manufacturing steel gear wagons.